Myanmar pardons prisoners, unclear if coup foes among them

 Detainees released Saturday from Yangon’s Insein Prison included at least three political prisoners who were jailed in 2019, said witnesses and local press reports.

-The three are members of the Peacock Generation performance troupe where were arrested during that year's New Year celebrations for skits that poked fun at military representatives in Parliament and military involvement in business.
+The three are members of the Peacock Generation performing troupe who were arrested during that year's New Year celebrations for skits that poked fun at military representatives in Parliament and military involvement in business.

 Their traditional style of acting is called Thangyat, a mash-up of poetry, comedy and music with a sharp undertone of satire.
 Several members of the troupe were convicted under a law banning circulation of information that could endanger or demoralize members of the military.
 The actors may have drawn the special wrath of the military because they performed in army uniforms.